Collegiate soccer coach Jeremy Gunn among the best in the field

 Gunn has fond memories on the field, especially competing against arch-rival Cal Poly San Luis Obispo, but fonder ones just being around his teammates, naïve and broke like he was.
 Gunn paid his way through school coaching club teams, working in the library, ushering at athletic events and picking up odd jobs.

-Gunn earned bachelor's and master's degrees in business from CSUB in 1993 and 1999, and credits lessons learned in the classroom as much as on the playing field.
+Gunn earned bachelor's and master's degrees in business from CSUB in 1993 and 1999, and credits lessons learned in the classroom as much as on the playing field with shaping the coach he became.
 A professor of organizational behavior taught him to back up assertions with fact and recognize people are a product of their environment.

 "So if you want competitors, create a competitive environment," Gunn said.
 "If you want people that love to train, make a great training environment."

-During Gunn's six years as Tobin's assistant coach beginning in 1993, the team made the NCAA Division II tournament in 1994, 1995 and 1996, and won the national title in 1997.
+The 'Runners really hit their stride during Gunn's six years as Tobin's assistant coach beginning in 1993.
+The team made the NCAA Division II tournament in 1994, 1995 and 1996, and won the national title in 1997, beating both Division I and II schools along the way, something often overlooked.

 "If you went to a big school with an incredible budget, then you become an assistant at that school, and then a (head) coach at that kind of school, you would probably never understand how hard it can be to make things happen," Gunn said.